-Goa is a state in Western India.
-It is the smallest state in the country situated on the coast of the Arabian Sea.
+Goa is the smallest state in western India situated on the coast of the Arabian Sea.
 Goa’s coastline stretches for 101 km (63 mi).
 The capital is Panaji while the largest city is Vasco da Gama.

 Goa is known as the most popular beach destination of India.
 The state is renowned for its pristine, white sand beaches, Portuguese colonial heritage, historical churches, old forts, temples, places of worship, UNESCO World Heritage Sites, fresh seafood, numerous festivals and parties, Yoga classes, rich flora and fauna, forests and waterfalls, spice plantations, elephant camps, etc.

-Goa is also famous for its tourist flea markets and local bazaars.
-The popular markets include: Wednesday’s weekly flea market at Anjuna, the Mackies Saturday Night Bazaar in Arpora, Friday market in Mapusa, local bazaars at Panaji (Panjim) and Margao.
+The popular markets include: Wednesday’s weekly flea market at Anjuna, the Mackies Saturday Night Bazaar at Baga beach, the Ingo’s Saturday Night Bazaar at Arpora, Friday market in Mapusa, Calangute Market Square, local bazaars at Panaji (Panjim) and Margao.
 These and many other bazaars make for excellent wandering and picking up gifts and souvenirs.

 Goa was a Portuguese colony for more than 450 years.
-Portuguese influence can be traced in architecture, Goa’s culture, cuisine and daily life of people.
 Goa has two UNESCO World Heritage Sites: the Bom Jesus Basilica and Churches and Convents of Old Goa.
 The Basilica holds the mortal remains of St. Francis Xavier, making it a popular pilgrim destination for Christians.
 The cities of Panaji (Panjim), Old Goa, Quepem and Chandor are the remnants of Goa’s glory past.

 Major tourist sites in Goa’s state include: Old Goa Churches, Panaji city with its basilicas, churches, temples, Old Latin Quarter and Forts, Sri Mangeshi Temple (Ponda), Fort Aguada (Sinquerim), Church of St. John the Baptist (Benaulim), Church of Holy Spirit (Margao), Mae De Deus Church (Saligao), Menezes Braganza House (Chandor), Fort Terekhol (Panaji), Palacio do Deao (Quepem), Dudhsagar Falls, Spice Farms and plantations (Ponda), etc.